First, you need to enable the edge repository. For that, issue

 Alternatively, you could manually install every plugin.

-Starting with openSUSE 12.2 LeechCraft is in official repositories.
-To install it, issue:
+Starting with openSUSE 12.2 LeechCraft is in default OSS repositories.
+To install it, just issue the following:

 zypper in leechcraft*

-For older versions the network repository needs to be added, so issue
+For the latest milestone of LeechCraft the network repository needs to be added, so issue

 Alternatively, you can use official openSUSE packages search.